"Fatti Maschii Parole Femine," reads the Maryland State Seal, carrying the motto of its founders, the Calvert family: "Manly deeds, womanly voices."

 This exhibit is a monument to those whose voices and deeds melded to serve as the vanguard for the civil rights movement.

-I began my tour with the displays honoring Lillie Mae Carroll Jackson, leader of the Baltimore branch of the National Association for the Advancement of Colored People, whose efforts led to the desegregation of Gwynn Oak Park in the Woodlawn section of Baltimore County.
+I worked backward, beginning with the displays honoring Lillie Mae Carroll Jackson, the leader of the Baltimore branch of the National Association for the Advancement of Colored People, whose efforts led to the desegregation of Gwynn Oak Park in Woodlawn in Baltimore County.

 On July 4, 1963, Jackson led some 500 activists in dignified protest of the park's discriminatory practices.
 Seven weeks later, on Aug.
 28 (the same day as the legendary March on Washington), 11-year-old Sharon Langley became the first black child to ride the Gwynn Oak merry-go-round.